andreww-phillips/API_LLM_CITY_QUERIES/README.md

 Using the relationship between APIs and LLMs, I have developed a software that uses the relationship between API HTTP requests and LLMs to generate information about cities.
 As of right now I have limited the prompts to a list of 3 queries; weather, time and population.

 ## SETTING YOUR GEMINI_API_KEY
-Initially visit this site to generate a Gemini API Key: https://aistudio.google.com/app/apikey
+Initially visit this site to generate a Gemini API Key: https://aistudio.google.com/app/apikey <br>
-\n(Save the API Key in a secure location)
+(Save the API Key in a secure location)

 Then set your API Key using the following command line:
 Mac: export GEMINI_API_KEY="YOUR_API_KEY"